 In the long term, the rupee has depreciated against the dollar.
 The USD is a safe haven for most countries, including India, and the same has been proved during the pandemic when Indian Rupee depreciated against the US Dollar.
 Investors can profit from a depreciating rupee as the overall portfolio return increases when money is pulled out after a fall in the value of the Rupee.

 Mitigating Foreign Exchange Risk

 With changing times, most Indian consumption has turned global.
 Be it travel, or studying abroad or doing business, expenses in foreign currency have increased.
 By having investments in foreign currency, a pool of global currency is created hence reducing the risk of foreign exchange.

 The US Stock Market has a unique feature that allows investors to own a fraction of shares.
 Some of the big companies in the US have shares worth $2000 or more.
 Investing such huge amounts seems impossible for small investors, even in the US.
 However, the US Stock market allows investors to trade in fractions, and an investor can end up buying even half a share of a company.

 Points to Consider Before Investing in US Stocks

-Following are the 7 points one has to consider before investing in US Stocks and their stock markets:
+Following are the 7 points one has to consider before investing in US Stocks from India and their stock markets:

 The RBI’s Liberalized Remittance Scheme allows Indians to remit up to $250,000 per year.
 This includes investments and expenses.
 Hence, investors can invest in any US financial securities, real estate, deposits, etc. They can also spend the money on travel and other expenses.
 Hence investors have to plan out their expenses and investments in USD within the limit of $250,000 per annum.
 Furthermore, any amount beyond $250,000 would require RBI’s permission.